-The final evaluation is the record of each student's semester achievement.
+The final evaluation, or grade, is the record of each student's performance within a specific course.
 Corrections for grades must be brought to the attention of the applicable faculty.
 There is an appeal process that may be used to resolve disputes about academic issues (refer to section 12 - Academic Appeals).

-8.2 Grading Policy [rev. 2020-2021]
+8.2 Grading Policy [rev. Sept.
+2020]